li9com/learn-docker/lab01-docker-installation/README.md

 ```
 sudo systemctl enable --now docker
 ```

 Note!
-This command starts the docker service and enables it to start on boot
+This command starts the docker service and enables it to start on boot.

 ## Verification
 - Check the docker service status as follows: